 The Study Area is depicted in Figure 2.1-1.
-Regional maps contained in Figure 2.1-2 through Figure 2.1-4 are provided for additional detail of the range complexes and testing ranges.
+Regional maps contained in Figure 2.1-2 through Figure 2.1-4 show additional detail of the range complexes and testing ranges.
 The range complexes and testing ranges are described in the following sections.